cschladetsch/SatSim1/Readme.md

 ### Key Capabilities
 1. Determine if a point can receive a transmission at a specific time
 2. Find the next time a point will be able to receive a transmission
+3. Efficient caching for improved performance in repeated queries

 ### Core Components